 To process consumer or B2B transactions, you simply enter the customer's routing and account numbers and run the transaction.
 From there, the customer's account is debited and your business receives its funds the next day.

-Although you need to key in the account information, once it’s entered, it’s saved.
+Although you need to key in the account information, once it’s entered, it’s saved if you have a virtual terminal that stores cardholder information.
 So the next time your customer wants to make a purchase, all you have to do is simply pull up her information and charge the account with one click.
-An added bonus?
-You can set up automatic, recurring payments with these accounts on file.
+If your virtual terminal stores cardholder data, it should use tokenization to protect sensitive information.

 Similar to a bounced check, these transactions can reject.
 There are a few reasons why.